Minimisation with scipy.optimize.minimize#

 array([0.74])

-Here, we are optimisation a one-dimensional function (the energy varies with bond-length), and we get back a one-dimensional solution array.
+Here, we are optimising a one-dimensional function (the energy varies with bond-length), and we get back a one-dimensional solution array.
 If we were minimising a function over more dimensions (e.g., the energy of a linear triatomic molecule, which then depends on two bond lengths) then the solution array would contain the minimisation solution for each dimension.

 Exercises#